mvermaes/centos-vmware-tools/README.md

 ```

 ## Create a new shared folder using VMware shared folders
-It currently isn't possible to override the default rsync synced_folder for /vagrant (this a known issue).
+It currently isn't possible to override the default rsync synced_folder for /vagrant (this is a known issue).
 As a workaround, use a different name for the mount point in the guest, by adding a line like this to the Vagrantfile before the final `end`:
 ```
 config.vm.synced_folder ".", "/vagrant2"
 ```